 The giving and taking relationship is present in all relationships and the exchange can be emotional or material.

 Extreme givers offer up their time and energy and also their emotional support as well.
-Takers on the other hand tend to focus on their own needs and enjoy each “gift” meanwhile the giver is always on the look-out to improve and add value to the lives of others.
+Takers, on the other hand, tend to focus on their own needs and enjoy each “gift” meanwhile, the giver is always on the look-out to improve and add value to the lives of others.

 Often, I see that people who like to give will gravitate towards those people who are very comfortable with receiving.
-It is not a surprise that giving (not always) is a female trait and this can come from early in life where we are taught and see things that we instill into our behaviour as we grow older.
+It is not a surprise that giving (not always) is a female trait and this can come from early in life where we are taught and see things that we instil into our behaviour as we grow older.

-Giving is a good thing and as long as you are not an extreme giver, it obviously has a positive side.
+Giving is a good thing, and as long as you are not an extreme giver, it obviously has a positive side.
 It has been researched, on a biological level, giving to others has stimulates rewards in the pleasure centres of the brain.
 This has even been linked to prolong life expectancy.

-When you give to your family you are ultimately protecting your own genes, this is known as “kin altruism”.
+When you give to your family, you are ultimately protecting your own genes, this is known as “kin altruism”.

-When you give to friends this is known as “reciprocal altruism”.
+When you give to friends, this is known as “reciprocal altruism”.
 It’s like a sort of social karma “whereby you do something for another on the understanding that one day they’ll do something back for you”.